decretist/Dissertation/Chapter0/chapter0.md

   @*
 reference-section-title: Bibliography
 title: Chapter 0
-abstract: |
-  Genesis of the project or: How I came to write a PhD dissertation about a completely unexpected finding I was not looking for in the first place.
+subtitle: Introduction
 ---
-## Introduction
+## Origin of the Project

-The most significant finding of the following dissertation is that the author who wrote the thirty-six case statements introducing the hypothetical cases that make up the second part of Gratian's *Decretum* is very unlikely to have been the same person as the
+The most significant finding of my dissertation is that the author who wrote the thirty-six case statements introducing the hypothetical cases that make up the second part of Gratian's *Decretum* is very unlikely to have been the same person as the